 Pick a concept you learned about this assignment.
 Your goal is to create something to teach someone who didn't take this class about this concept.
 You can use any medium you would like to teach the concept, except for a standard written essay.
 Be creative!
 More details are available on the relevant assignment sheet.
-The deadline is 5/9.
+The deadline is 5/7 at 3:30pm.